 The Act allows for entry of RBOCs in long distance once a list of requirements has been met, and the petitioner has proved that its proposal is in the public interest.
 These requirements can be met only when the market for local telecommunications services becomes sufficiently competitive.
-If the local market is not competitive when an incumbent LEC monopolist enters into long distance, the LEC can leverage its monopoly power to disadvantage its long-distance rivals by increasing their costs in various ways, and by discriminating against them in its pricing.9
+If the local market is not competitive when an incumbent LEC monopolist enters into long distance, the LEC can leverage its monopoly power to disadvantage its long distance rivals by increasing their costs in various ways, and by discriminating against them in its pricing.
+If the local market is not competitive when an incumbent LEC monopolist enters into long distance, an LLEC would control the price of a required input (switched access) to long distance service while it would also compete for customers in long distance.
+Under these circumstances, an ILEC can implement a vertical price squeeze on its long distance competitors whereby the price to cost ratio of long distance competitors is squeezed so that they are driven out of business.9

-In allowing entry of local exchange carriers into the long-distance market, the Act tries not to endanger competition that has developed in long distance by premature entry of RBOCs in the long distance market.
+In allowing entry of local exchange carriers into the long distance market, the Act tries not to endanger competition that has developed in long distance by premature entry of RBOCs in the long distance market.
 However, on this issue, the Act's provisions guarding against premature entry may be insufficient.
-Hence, to guard against anticompetitive consequences of premature entry of RBOCs in long distance, there is a need of a deeper analysis of the consequences of such entry on competition and on consumers' social welfare.
+Hence, to guard against anti-competitive consequences of premature entry of RBOCs in long distance there is a need of a deeper analysis of the consequences of such entry on competition and on consumers' and social welfare.